agcdtmr/cfg_group_project/README.md

 **We wanted a tool that would allow users to:**
 1. Search junior-level tech jobs
 2. Help the CFG graduates and alumnae find jobs in tech
+3. Easily find jobs in the tech industry.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)